k3rn4m0/ACM-FAT-ML-Braindump/README.md

 ## Papers:
+Below are a list of research papers that were finalized based on the number of citations references on the FAT ML topic.

 - [Algorithmic bias: from discrimination discovery to fairness-aware data mining]()
 - [Discovering Unwarranted Associations in Data-Driven Applications with the FairTest Testing Toolkit]()
 - [Survey of Approaches for Discrimination Prevention in Data Mining